 (1) The minimum assistantship is 10% time.
 Percentage of appointments must be in increments of 5% time.

 (2) 50% Maximum — The typical assistantship appointment is for a maximum of 50% time, to allow students to make expeditious progress toward their degree.
 Assistantships totaling more than 50% can impede that progress.

-(3) An appointment of 40% must be combined with a 10% appointment to total 50%.
+(3) An appointment of 40% may be combined with a 10% appointment to total 50%.
 Appointments of 45% are not allowed.

 (4) Approval for Exceptions — Assistantships for more than 50% time during the academic year, two concurrent assistantships totaling more than 50% time, or enrollment in more than 10 units while holding a 50% appointment, require the prior approval of the student's advisor, the Department Chair, and School Dean's office.

 (1) Percentage of Time—In summer quarter, in addition to the standard 10-50% assistantships, appointments at 60-90% time are permitted (see section 5.d).